rstudio/keras3/man-src/k_irfft/1-formatted.md

 the corresponding dimension of the input, the dimension is cropped.
 If it is larger, the dimension is padded with zeros.

-# Returns
-A tensor containing the inverse real-valued Fast Fourier Transform along the last axis of `x`.

 # Examples
 ```python
 real = keras.ops.convert_to_tensor([0.0, 1.0, 2.0, 3.0, 4.0])